 Spinal joints can become irritated and inflamed as the result of impact in a car accident.
 Their range of motion and movement can also decrease when surrounding ligaments become damaged.

 High-speed crashes can also cause slipped or herniated discs.
 These discs can slip out of place during impact, causing spinal cord nerves to compress and become pinched.
 Pinched nerve symptoms include numbness, tingling, and weakness in upper extremities, shoulders, and neck.

 Neck fractures will cause immediate and painful symptoms.
 This is a significant injury, so movement should only occur with medical assistance.
 Otherwise, you risk spinal cord injury or paralysis.

 What to Do if You Sustained a Neck Injury in a Car Accident

 Whether you’re experiencing any of the above car accident neck injury symptoms or not, it’s important to be examined and treated as soon as possible.
 Neck injury complications can be both short- and long-term.
 These can cause a great degree of pain and loss in a range of motion, which can lead to the inability to work or enjoy life.

 You Can Get Monetary Compensation in Court

 The best way to get a car accident neck injury settlement amount is to have an experienced Houston car accident lawyer on your side in court.
 Schechter, Schaffer & Harris have a combined 100 years of trial experience and can get you the compensation you deserve.
 Discover why we are still one of Texas’s top law firms.
-Visit us online to claim your free case evaluation or call us at 713-364-0723.
+Visit us online to claim your free case evaluation.